stashed/stash/docs/concepts/crds/restoresession.md

 Each restore rule has the following fields:

-- **subjects :** `subjects` field contains a list of host names which are subject to this rule.
-If `subjects` field is empty, this rule applies to all hosts for which there is no specific rule.
+- **targetHosts :** `targetHosts` field contains a list of host names which are subject to this rule.
+If `targetHosts` field is empty, this rule applies to all hosts for which there is no specific rule.
 In the sample `RestoreSession` given above, the first rule applies to only `host-3` and `host-4` and the second rule is applicable to all hosts.
 - **sourceHost :** `sourceHost` specifies the name of host whose backed up data will be restored by this rule.
 In the sample `RestoreSession`, the first rule specify that backed up data of `host-0` (i.e. `pod-0` of old StatefulSet) will be restored into `host-3` and `host-4` (i.e. `pod-3` and `pod-4` of new StatefulSet).
 If you keep `sourceHost` field empty as the second rule of the above example, data from a similar backup host will be restored on the respective restore host.
 That means, backed up data of `host-0` will be restored into `host-0`, backed up data of `host-1` will be restored into `host-1` and so on.
 - **paths :** `paths` specifies a list of directories that will be restored into the hosts who are subject to this rule.
 - **snapshots :** `snapshots` specifies the list of snapshots that will be restored into the hosts who are subject to this rule.